byterubpay/byterub-site/_posts/2017-03-26-logs-for-the-Kovri-dev-meeting-held-on-2017-03-26.md

 **\<anonimal>** In other words, it's not very decentralized in terms of who controls accounts.
 **\<i2p-relay> {-fluffypony}** anonimal: doesn't really matter if it's compromised, because there's no money there?
 **\<anonimal>** fluffypony: it's about access to reports.
 If we don't care about who has access to reports, then there's not much reason to use HackerOne
-**\<i2p-relay> {-fluffypony}** mooneroo: for the monero-project GitHub account the core team all have the password, because there's no easy way to share that control otherwise - could we not do the same for H1?
+**\<i2p-relay> {-fluffypony}** mooneroo: for the byterubpay GitHub account the core team all have the password, because there's no easy way to share that control otherwise - could we not do the same for H1?
 **\<anonimal>** I mean, there are features/benefits, but access to vulnerabilities is a big issue.
 **\<i2p-relay> {-fluffypony}** amongst maintainers I mean
 **\<anonimal>** pinging mooneroo or moneromooo?